Calico-Care/Calico/supabase/functions/auth.md

 - **Operation order** – The function creates the database invitation record **before** sending the magic link email.
 This ensures emails are only sent when a corresponding invitation record exists.
 The database operation runs within a transaction managed by `withTenant()`, and the email is only sent after the transaction commits successfully.
 - **Email failure handling** – If the Stytch Consumer API fails to send the magic link email, the invitation record remains committed in the database.
 The function returns HTTP 200 with a `warning` field, allowing callers to retry email delivery without losing the invitation.
 Email errors are logged but do not cause the function to fail.
 - **Race condition handling** – The partial unique index `inv_pending_once_per_role` on `invitations(org_id, email, role) WHERE status = 'pending'` ensures only one pending invitation exists per email per organization per role.
 Concurrent requests are handled by catching unique constraint violations and returning the existing invitation ID.
 - **Idempotency** – If a patient already has a pending invitation, subsequent invite requests return the existing invitation ID.
+If metadata (legal_name, dob) is provided in a subsequent invite, it will be merged into the existing invitation's metadata, allowing clinicians to update patient information.
 If the previous invitation's email failed, callers can retry the invite to resend the magic link.
+- **Patient data pre-population** – Optional `legal_name` and `dob` fields provided by clinicians during invitation are stored in the invitation's `metadata` JSONB field.
+When the patient authenticates via `auth-verify-consumer`, this data is used to pre-populate the patient record.
+If not provided, the patient record is created with `NULL` values, and patients can fill them in during onboarding.
 - **RLS and tenant isolation** – The function uses `withTenant()` to ensure all database operations respect Row Level Security (RLS) policies and tenant isolation.
 - **Error handling** – The function uses explicit `StaffAuthError` type checking with error code mapping for authentication-related errors, providing more reliable error handling than string matching.